PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Results

-In this section, we conducted an ablation study on whether using the pretrained models or not, to evaluate the impact of using pretrained models on PTransIPs.
-For this purpose, we designed four models: the PTransIPs itself, the model using only sequence pretrained embedding, the model using only structure pretrained embedding, and the model not using any pretrained embeddings.
-We trained the aforementioned four models on the training set as described in the \ref{subsec1}Datasets section, and tested them on the corresponding independent test set.
-AUC values for these methods are visually represented in Figure 2.
-A comprehensive set of evaluation metrics can be observed in Figure 3.
+In this section, we conduct an ablation study aimed at evaluating the impact of using pre-trained embeddings on PTransIPs.
+For this purpose, we designed four models: PTransIPs itself, the model using only sequence pre-trained embeddings, the model using only structure pre-trained embeddings, and the model not using any pre-trained embeddings.
+We train these four models separately on the training set in Section \ref{subsec1}, and test them on the corresponding independent test set.
+The ROC and PR curves for these methods are plotted in Figure \ref{fig:ablation on pre-trained}, and all evaluation metrics are shown in Table \ref{Table:ablation performance}.